vpletea/dev-setup/README.md

       Apply on any machine to replicate your setup (chezmoi apply).

-  4. Benefits
+  4. Benefits:

       Consistency across all devices.
       Safer than just copying files—secrets stay encrypted.
       Automation reduces setup time for new machines.

-  5. Example Use Case
+  5. How i use this:

       “I keep my .zshrc, .gitconfig, and personal scripts in chezmoi, store them in a private Git repo, and with one command, I can set up a brand-new laptop exactly like my main workstation.”